woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

    Querying a database

-.. note:: If you are just installing OpenGeo Suite for the first time, there will only be a generic "postgres" database installed, with no tables, and you will need to :ref:`create a new spatial database <dataadmin.pgGettingStarted.createdb>`.
+.. note:: If you are just installing Boundless Suite for the first time, there will only be a generic "postgres" database installed, with no tables, and you will need to :ref:`create a new spatial database <dataadmin.pgGettingStarted.createdb>`.